 The Company's foreign currency policy with regard to its underwriting operations is generally to enter into foreign currency forward and option contracts for notional values that approximate the foreign currency liabilities, including claims and claim expense reserves and reinsurance balances payable, net of any cash, investments and receivables held in the respective foreign currency.
 The Company's use of foreign currency forward and option contracts is intended to minimize the effect of fluctuating foreign currencies on the value of non-U.S. dollar denominated assets and liabilities associated with its underwriting operations.
-The Company may determine not to match a portion of its projected underwriting related assets or liabilities with underlying foreign currency exposure with investments in the same currencies, which would increase its exposure to foreign currency fluctuations and potentially increase the impact and volatility of foreign exchange gains and losses on its results of operations.
-The fair value of the Company's underwriting operations related foreign currency contracts is determined using indicative pricing obtained from counterparties or broker quotes.
+The Company may determine not to match a portion of its projected underwriting related assets or liabilities with underlying foreign currency fluctuations and potentially increase the impact and volatility of foreign exchange gains and losses on its results of operations.
+The fair value of the Company's underwriting related foreign currency contracts is determined using indicative pricing obtained from counterparties or broker quotes.
 At December 31, 2023, the Company had outstanding underwriting related foreign currency contracts of \$805.2 million in notional long positions and \$496.4 million in notional short positions, denominated in U.S. dollars (2022 - \$861.7 million and \$172.4 million, respectively).